paperless-ngx/paperless-ngx/docs/setup.rst

   such as email checking and maintenance, requires a `redis`_ message broker instance.
 The docker-compose route takes care of that.
-* The layout of the folder structure for your documents and data remains the same, so you can just plug your old docker volumes into paperless-ng and expect it to find everything where it should be.
+* The layout of the folder structure for your documents and data remains the same, so you can just plug your old docker volumes into paperless-ngx and expect it to find everything where it should be.

-Migration to paperless-ng is then performed in a few simple steps:
+Migration to paperless-ngx is then performed in a few simple steps:

 1. Stop paperless.